seanmcquaid/Musician-That-Codes/posts/musical-concepts.md

 ---
-title: 'Three Musical Concepts that Apply to Coding'
+title: 'Three Musical Concepts That Apply To Coding'
 date: '2020-11-16'
 ---